-Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.3 Planning Interventions - establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets See section 5.1.1 Corporate Performance Management Framework (CPMF) See section 1.3.1. - Integrate ed Impact Assessment (IIA) 6.4 Engaging with internal and external stakeholders See section 4.1.5 - Corporate Communications and Community Relations Strategy 2018/2020 in determining how services and other See section 4.4.4 - Public Participation Strategy 2023/2027 courses of action should be planned and delivered See section 4.4.2 - Community of Practice - Involvement and Engagement See section 4.4.3 - Citizens Panel 6.5 Considering and monitoring risks facing each partner when See section 2.4.2 - Continue to participate in a number of partnership working collaboratively including shared risks See section 5.4.1 - Corporat e Risk Management Policy
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.3 Planning Interventions - establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets See section 5.1.1 Corporate Performance Management Framework (CPMF) See section 1.3.1. - Integrat ed Impact Assessment (IIA) 6.4 Engaging with internal and external stakeholders in determining how See section 4.1.5 - Corporate Communications and Community Relations Strategy 2018/2020 services and other See section 4.4.4 - Public Participation Strategy 2023/2027 courses of action should be planned and delivered See section 4.4.2 - Commur nity of Practice - Involvement and Engagement See section 4.4.3 - Citizens Panel 6.5 Considering and monitoring risks facing each partner when See section 2.4.2 - Continue to participate in a number of partnership working collaboratively including shared risks See section 5.4.1 - Corporat e Risk Management Policy

-Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.6 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances See section 4.13.1 - Well-being of Future Generations Act (Wales) 2015 6.7 Establishing appropriate local performance indicators (as well as relevant statutory or other national performance indicators) as part of the planning process in order to identify how the performance of services and projects is to be measured See section 5.1.1 - Corporat See section 5.1.1 - Corporate Performance Management Framework 6.8 Ensuring capacity exists to generate the information required to review service quality regularly See section 5.1.1 - Corporate Performance Management Framework
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place improcesses 6.6 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances See section 4.13.1 - Well-being of Future Generations Act (Wales) 2015 6.7 Establishing appropriate local performance indicators (as well as relevant statutory or other national performance indicators) as part of the planning process in order to identify how the performance of services and projects is to be measured See section 5.1.1 - Corporate Performance Management Framework 6.8 Ensuring capacity exists to generate the information required to review service quality regularly See section 5.1.1 - Corporat e Performance Management Framework

-Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.9 Preparing budgets in accordance with organisational objectives, strategies and the medium-term financial plan 6.9.1 Budget setting process On 7th March 2024, Council approved the 2024/2025 budget following stakeholder consultation.
-The requirement to set a balanced budget was met.
-Further development of a medium term financial strategy.
-6.10 Informing medium and long-term planning at developing a balances service other resource constraints strategy
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions Evidence of key Suggested that demonstrate good systems, documents and Assurance of arrangements in place improvement / governance in practice processes action 6.9 Preparing budgets in accordance with Further On 7th March 2024, Council approved the 2024/2025 budget organisational objectives, 6.9.1 Budget setting development of a following stakeholder consultation.
+The requirement to set a strategies and the medium term process balanced budget was met. medium-term financial financial strategy. plan 6.10 Informing medium and long-term planning by drawing up realistic estimates of revenue and See section 6.9.1 Budget setting process capital expenditure aimed at developing a sustainable funding strategy 6.11 Optimising achievement of intended outcomes - ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints See section 6.9.1 Budget setting process

-6.11 Optimising

-Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.12 Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term See section 6.9.1 Budget setting process 6.13 Ensuring the medium-term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage See section 6.9.1 Budget se tting process
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.12 Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term See section 6.9.1 Budget se tting process 6.13 Ensuring the medium-term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage See section 6.9.1 Budget se tting process